mellamochiao/mellamochiao/README.md

 ### Hi there 💖💛💕💞💓💗
-I'm currently a statistics student 📊 with a *huge passion* for data science and computer science!
+I'm currently a 📊statistics student with a *huge passion* for data science and computer science!
 I love building cool things with code🤓
 Feel free to check out my pinned repos — they’re where I keep my favorite projects! 📌✨